dart-lang/language/working/1426-extension-types/feature-specification-views.md

 <viewMemberDefinition> ::= <classMemberDefinition>
 ```

-The token `view` becomes a built-in identifier.
+The token `view` is made a built-in identifier.

 *In the rule `<viewShowHideElement>`, note that `<type>` derives
 `<typeIdentifier>`, which makes `<identifier>` nearly redundant.
 However,